izuzanak/uclang/README.md

 ## Building interpreter

-Container generator [`cont`](https://github.com/izuzanak/cont) is needed for compilation of interpreter.
+The container generator [`cont`](https://github.com/izuzanak/cont) is needed for compilation of the interpreter.
 It will be automatically compiled in following compilation steps.

 ### Linux compilation

-For compilation of interpreter on Linux OS perform following steps:
+For compilation of a interpreter on Linux OS perform following steps:

   * Download script [`try_uclang.sh`](https://raw.githubusercontent.com/izuzanak/uclang/master/uclang_try/try_uclang.sh).